-Six with Rusty Hardin & Associates Selected to Best Lawyers in America 2021
+Eight with Rusty Hardin & Associates Selected to Best Lawyers in America 2021

 Aug 20, 2020, 13:53 ET

 HOUSTON, Aug.
-20, 2020 /PRNewswire/ -- Six trial lawyers with Rusty Hardin & Associates have earned recognition in the 2021 edition of The Best Lawyers in America, one of the legal industry's most respected peer-review guides.
+20, 2020 /PRNewswire/ -- Eight trial lawyers with Rusty Hardin & Associates have earned recognition in the 2021 edition of The Best Lawyers in America, one of the legal industry's most respected peer-review guides.

 Firm founder Rusty Hardin, firm partners Jennifer Brevorka, Lara Hollingsworth, Joe Roden, senior attorney Marcie McFarland and of counsel Cathy Cochran are included in the latest listing of the nation's top attorneys.